 |Drop-off Location:||TSC Helpdesk - Andersen Library 2000|

-Results are sent to the department secretary's campus email account.
-NOC will no longer print results, as they can be printed by the department.
-If you need assistance printing, please contact the Helpdesk at x4357.
-Emailed results are available in both PDF and MDI format.
-During peak end of semester times (January or May), evaluations can take up to a month.
+Results are sent to the academic department associate's campus email account.
+Course Evaluation Services will no longer print results, as they can be printed by the department.
+If you need assistance printing, please contact the TSC Helpdesk at x4357.
+Emailed results are in PDF format.
+During peak end of semester times (January or May), evaluations results can take up to a month to process.

 Class Climate is the campus enterprise online course evaluation system from Scantron.
 The purpose of Class Climate is to provide an online method for student evaluation of instructors and courses.